 This time something beautiful for Sugar Skull and Mexico lovers.

-Detailed etched sugar skull has been hand-shaped for a 3D effect, placed on additional bed of sterling silver.
+Detailed etched sugar skull has benn hand-shaped, placed on additional bed of sterling silver and stamped arround.

 All finished in matte patina.

 Beautiful medium sized necklace to be treasured forever.

 Please send me an email with preferred chain length.
 Otherwise it will be 16".

 *You can see a movie on our IG (@lilyblondestudio) to see more details.